eloyucu/xkx/README.md

-# XK
+# XKX

 ## Description
 XKX is a xml parser that transform a xml into a keyword elixir structure (using `convert_X2K`), and build a xml from a keyword structure (using `convert_K2X`).
 XKX provides too a list of functions to handle or modify this parsed xml.
 Using XKX you have an easy way to get or set the value of any node or attribute.

 ## How to use
-To parse the xml is as easier as to use the `XK.convert_X2K(xml)` function.
+To parse the xml is as easier as to use the `XKX.convert_X2K(xml)` function.
 In this way, we can get this result:
 ```
 {:ok, {:father,
   [